andreasjordan/PowerShell-for-DBAs/Oracle/README.md

 https://www.devart.com/dotconnect/oracle/

-This free version might also be an option, but I have not tested it.
+This free version might also be an option.

+A quick test shows: Works only with PowerShell 5.1, not with PowerShell 7.2.

 ## Install the application